cmc-frontend/guidelines/README.md

 ## HTML
 ### HTML Principles
-**General principles**
-- Use soft tabs with **two spaces** — they're the only way to guarantee code renders the same in any environment.
+- Use soft tabs with **2 spaces** — they're the only way to guarantee code renders the same in any environment.
-- HTML attributes should come in this particular order for easier reading of code: `class`, `id, name`, `data-*`, `src, for, type, href, value`, `title, alt`, `role, aria-*`.
+- HTML attributes should come in this order for easier reading:
+	`class`,
+	`id, name`,
+	`data-*`,
+	`src, for, type, href, value`,
+	`title, alt`, `role, aria-*`.
 	Classes make for great reusable components, so they come first.
-Ids are more specific and should be used sparingly, for in-page bookmarks), so they come second.
+Ids are more specific and should be used sparingly, for in-page bookmarks, so they come second.
 ```html
 <a class="link" id="link" data-toggle="modal" href="#">Example link</a>
 ```